Skip to main content

 How do I safely thaw frozen breast milk without overheating it?

 If you didn’t spring for a bottle warmer that can reheat frozen milk, there are a few options.
 The recommended choice is to put frozen milk in the fridge overnight to allow it to thaw slowly without affecting nutrients.
 If you need to move a little more quickly, you can place the milk in a warm bath in a container on your counter for around 20 minutes to gently encourage your milk to thaw.
-Once thawed, if it’s still cold, you can use the lowest setting on your bottle warmer to warm it up for baby.
+Once thawed, if it’s still cold, you can use the lowest setting on your bottle warmer to warm it up for your baby.

 Can I reheat milk after it’s been heated once already?